zamudio/blog/content/blog/seventh-post/index.md

 ## Jokes component

 We're going to use Bootstrap for our styling.
-To do so, let's add the Bootstrap CDN to our project.
+To do so, let's add the latest Bootstrap CDN to our project.
 Head to public/index.html file and add this link:

-`<link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.1.3/css/bootstrap.min.css" integrity="sha384-MCw98/SFnGE8fJT3GXwEOngsV7Zt27NXFoaoApmYm81iuXoPkFOJwJ8ERdknLPMO" crossorigin="anonymous">`
+`<link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.5.0/css/bootstrap.min.css" integrity="sha384-9aIt2nRpC12Uk9gS9baDl411NQApFmC26EwAOH8WgZl5MYYxFfc+NcPb1dKGj7Sk" crossorigin="anonymous">`

 After that go to your src/component folder create a new file called Jokes.jsx and inside that file import React.
 Let's create the view to return.
 We want to pass in the props we set in the App.jsx file, so